 Today, Sylvie von Duuglas-Ittu of 8limbs.us came to train with me at Master Toddy’s.
-She and her husband, Kevin (as well as their lovely dog, Jai Dee) made the trip from Pattaya in time for morning training at 7:45, which I found pretty impressive, since they had to leave at around 5am to get here in time.
+She and her husband, Kevin (as well as their dog, Jai Dee) made the trip from Pattaya in time for morning training at 7:45, which I found pretty impressive, since they had to leave at around 5am to get here in time.
 They came to thank Master Toddy for setting up Sylvie’s upcoming fight on the Queen’s Birthday at Sanam Luang against Saya Ito, and it gave us a great opportunity not only to finally meet in person but also to do some training together.
 I’d been in contact with Sylvie for quite some time even before Under the Ropes existed, but only online.
 It was wonderful to finally meet her face to face.
 You can read her post on this here.

 After sparring, we did some bagwork before padwork with Kru Singh.
-Sylvie went in before I did, so I took a round to watch her on the pads, as did half of the gym!
-(See below for video).
+Sylvie went in before I did, so I took a round to watch her on the pads, as did half of the gym (video below).
 It’s always a compliment to a fighter when people stop to watch them work.
 The thing that I think everyone found very surprising about Sylvie is how much power she has for such a small person.
 I can see where she got her ‘Prikkinu’ nickname from!
 Tiny, but powerful.
 I certainly felt it a few times in sparring, but this became even more apparent when we did some clinching.
-Holy hell, that girl is strong.
+Holy hell, she is strong.
 While I held my own in sparring with her, she completely and utterly destroyed me in the clinch.
 I loved it, though.
 You’d be surprised at how much fun you can have while getting your ass kicked when you know you’re learning something.

 Here’s a video from Sylvie’s Youtube channel of her doing a round of padwork with one of my trainers, Kru Singh, as well as a few photos that I took.

 This was also a meeting of Muay Thai dogs as Sylvie and Kevin’s recently adopted puppy Jai Dee got to meet Cloud, the gym’s pitbull cross who belongs to one of our fighters, Jesse.
 There’s also a tiny chihauha at the gym, Jipjoy, who belongs to Master Toddy.
 However, she’s not interested in making friends with other dogs (she’s far too much of a princess), which always makes Cloud sad because he just wants to play.
 So, it was nice that he had a friend to hang out with for a while.
 All in all, today was rather wonderful and something I hope we can repeat in the not too distant future.
-Again, be sure to read Sylvie’s post on it, she wrote about her experience of meeting and training with Master Toddy for the first time and also has some nice videos in there.
+In Sylvie’s post, she wrote about her experience of meeting and training with Master Toddy for the first time and included some videos.
 I’ll be seeing her again at her fight on the Queen’s birthday.